 The M2 monetary aggregate appears systematically in all best forecasts of inflation over a two years period.
 While testing with different lags and forecast periods, M2 was still present in the great majority of forecasts.
 This tends to support the idea that the evolution of money supply is a good indicator for future inflation.
 We should note that productivity is also present in all best forecasts.
-This could be explained through the Balassa-Samuelson effect, as summarized by Chukalev (2003): as Bulgaria raises its economy should be synchronized to that of the German economy.

-productivity level, the optimal level of inflation in the country will be higher in order for wages to catch up those in Western Europe.
+This could be explained through the Balassa-Samuelson effect, as summarized by Chukalev (2003): as Bulgaria raises its productivity level, the optimal level of inflation in the country will be higher in order for wages to catch up those in Western Europe.